mitranim/posterus/readme.md

 Posterus is unicast because it mirrors the memory model not of JavaScript, but of _Rust_.
 In Rust, taking a value _moves_ it out of the original container.
-(It also has borrowing, whose main value lies in static checks that we don't have.)
+(It also has borrowing, which is impractical for us to emulate.)
 I believe Rust's ownership model is a prerequisite for automatic resource management, the next evolution of GC.

 Why force this into a GC language?
 Same reason C++ and Rust folks ended up with exclusive ownership and move semantics: it's a better way of dealing with